Do loyalty programs work in B2B companies?

 6. Communicate consistently and measure results

-• Schedule quarterly business review meetings to strengthen relationships and gather valuable feedback
+• Schedule quarterly business reviews to strengthen relationships and gather valuable feedback.

-Lading B2B companies are using loyalty programs to strengthen customer relationships and achieve business goals.
-Here are four examples to get you inspired.
+Leading B2B companies are using loyalty programs to strengthen customer relationships and achieve business goals.
+Here are five examples worth learning from.

 Lenovo faced a unique challenge when acquiring IBM's System X86 server division in 2014: retaining IBM's existing business partners who were unfamiliar with Lenovo in the server market.
 Their solution was the Lenovo Expert Achievers Program (LEAP), which combined education with sales incentives.